ppamidimarri/TeslaCamMerge/README.md

 10. `sudo systemctl enable mergeTeslaCam.service`
 11. `sudo systemctl enable startFileBrowser.service`
 12. `sudo systemctl enable uploadDrive.service`
+13. `sudo systemctl enable removeOld.service`
-13. `sudo reboot`
+14. `sudo reboot`
-14. Verify that your services are running, with `systemctl status mergeTeslaCam.service`, etc. (once for each of the four services)
+15. Verify that your services are running, with `systemctl status mergeTeslaCam.service`, etc. (once for each of the four services)

 Now you are done with setting up your Jetson Nano!